MiaG123/Amelias-blog/_posts/2024-3-13-game-control-code.md

 ## Java script to Game setup

-- We started by creating a .js file called chocofrog that extends character
+We started by creating a .js file called chocofrog that extends character

+Then we defined it in game setter quitich under assets and enimies

 ```
   chocoFrog: {